FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/go_sdk/contractExamples.md

 ./abigen --bin ./HelloWorld.bin --abi ./HelloWorld.abi --pkg helloworld --type HelloWorld --out ./HelloWorld.go --smcrypto=true
 ```

-- The next steps are the same as non-state secrets, not taking up extra space.
+-The next steps are the same as those of non-state secrets and do not take up extra space